GrahamChalfant/Graham_Portfolio/README.md

 This repository records the data science projects I have completed for academic and self-learning purposes.
 I use RStuido for all of my projects and report them using RMarkdown.
 Along with R, I also know SQL, and I'm learning HTML.

-Currently, I am writing my thesis for a master's degree in business analytics and creating a personal blog using [HUGO](https://gohugo.io/) and Github Pages.
+I am currently writing my thesis for a master's degree in business analytics, and I am creating a personal blog using [HUGO](https://gohugo.io/) and Github Pages.

 💼 [LinkedIn](https://www.linkedin.com/in/grahamchalfant97/)
 📬 [GrahamChalfant@gmail.com](mailto:grahamchalfant@gmail.com)